-Why Seek Inpatient Treatment at Ohio Hospital for Psychiatry
+Why Seek Treatment at Our Hospital for PTSD in Columbus

 If you are suffering from post-traumatic stress disorder, you may feel like nothing will ever relieve you from the horrible symptoms that you currently experience.
 You may feel as though seemingly every aspect of your life has been negatively affected and you do not see any hope for change.
 But there can be change, and you can find relief from your symptoms.

-Inpatient treatment programs have proven to be extremely successful in helping individuals who are suffering from post-traumatic stress disorder.
-By entering an inpatient program, you are able to walk away from the stresses and triggers that you face in your daily life so that you can put all of your energy into getting well.
+Inpatient treatment centers have proven to be extremely successful in helping individuals who are suffering from post-traumatic stress disorder.
+By entering this kind of treatment center, you are able to walk away from the stresses and triggers that you face in your daily life so that you can put all of your energy into getting well.
 You will be placing yourself in a comforting, secure environment where you are surrounded by compassionate mental health professionals 24 hours a day so you can begin to restore your sense of safety.
-Through various therapeutic approaches, an inpatient program can help you overcome your symptoms of PTSD and allow you to begin living the life that you deserve to live.
+Through various therapeutic approaches, treatment centers can help you overcome your symptoms of PTSD and allow you to begin living the life that you deserve to live.

-When you first arrive at our hospital, you will participate in a comprehensive evaluation that will aid us in determining what the best route of treatment will be in order to best meet all of your needs.
-All of the programs here at Ohio Hospital for Psychiatry put into effect an implementation of an interdisciplinary approach.
-Our highly trained and qualified staff consists of social workers, psychiatrists, therapists, nurse, nurse practitioners, recreation therapists, art therapists, dieticians, and mental health associates, all of whom are dedicated to providing all of our patients with the highest level of individualized care while also working to meet the unique needs presented by each patient.
+When you first arrive at our hospital in Columbus, you will participate in a comprehensive evaluation that will aid us in determining what the best route of treatment will be in order to best meet all of your needs.
+All of the treatment options here at our hospital for PTSD put into effect an implementation of an interdisciplinary approach.
+Our highly trained and qualified staff consists of social workers, psychiatrists, therapists, nurse, nurse practitioners, recreation therapists, art therapists, dietitians, and mental health associates, all of whom are dedicated to providing all of our patients with the highest level of individualized care while also working to meet the unique needs presented by each patient.
 Some of the treatment methods that are incorporated into this individualized care include:

-Medication management: Medications can be a beneficial aspect of treating post-traumatic stress disorder.
-While participating in our inpatient program, all medications are monitored by a primary care physician in order to ensure therapeutic effectiveness and to make any changes that might be necessary.
+Medication management is offered at our hospital for anxiety.
+Medications can be a beneficial aspect of treating post-traumatic stress disorder.
+While participating in our treatment, all medications are monitored by a primary care physician in order to ensure therapeutic effectiveness and to make any changes that might be necessary.

-Individual therapy is a time where patients can meet privately with a therapist so that they can address the specific aspects of their treatment plans that are unique to them.
+Individual therapy at our treatment center is a time where patients can meet privately with a therapist so that they can address the specific aspects of their treatment plans that are unique to them.
 These sessions also give patients an opportunity to discuss any concerns they have, any struggles they are dealing with, and ask any questions that they may have.

-Group therapy is held on a daily basis in our inpatient program.
+Group therapy is held on a daily basis in our hospital in Columbus.
 These sessions are designed to bring patients together in a group setting where they can share their experiences and explore different ways of coping.
 Mood stabilization, coping skills, and daily living skills are examples of topics that may be covered during these group sessions.

-Family therapy is a time designated to helping patients and their loved ones learn how to communicate in a positive way, while also providing family members with education on what PTSD is and how they can best support their loved one.
+Family therapy at our treatment center is a time designated to helping patients and their loved ones learn how to communicate in a positive way, while also providing family members with education on what PTSD is and how they can best support their loved one.

 Continuing Care and Levels of Treatment

-At Ohio Hospital for Psychiatry, we understand that leaving an inpatient program can be intimidating for our patients as they face the challenge of returning to their everyday lives.
+At our hospital for PTSD in Columbus, we understand that leaving a treatment center can be intimidating for our patients as they face the challenge of returning to their everyday lives.
 For patients who are recovering from post-traumatic stress disorder, this can be an especially anxiety-provoking time as they have to leave an environment where they knew they were safe at all times and return to the outside world where they may encounter triggers and other stressors.
 In order to ensure the utmost comfort possible during this process, your treatment team will work with you in deciding what the next step in your recovery should be.
 Some patients will benefit from entering into a partial hospitalization program (PHP) or an intensive outpatient program (IOP).
-These two programs are designed to help patients slowly integrate back into their community while still spending most of their day in our outpatient programs.
+These two treatment options are designed to help patients slowly integrate back into their community while still spending most of their day in our outpatient programs.
 Other patients may be at a point where they are ready to return home.
 For these individuals, our case management team will work towards finding appropriate support groups and any other outside resources that may be helpful in continuing your recovery process.